 THE LONG DANCE is the story of the lives touched by the murders of Patricia Mann and Jesse McBane.
 Produced by crime fiction author Eryk Pruitt, investigative reporter Drew Adamek, and sound engineer Piper Kessler, it uses recorded interviews to tell the tragic tale of North Carolina’s most baffling murder case.

 Eryk Pruitt is a filmmaker, crime fiction author, and screenwriter.
-His short films “Foodie” and “Liyana, On Command” have won awards at film festivals across the country.
-In 2015, his short fiction was a finalist for the Derringer Award and his latest novel What We Reckon has been nominated for a 2018 Anthony Award.
+His short films FOODIE and LIYANA, ON COMMAND have won awards at film festivals across the country.
+In 2015, his short fiction was a finalist for the Derringer Award.
+His latest novel WHAT WE RECKON can be found in bookstores across the country.

 He lives in Durham, North Carolina with his wife, Lana, and their cat, Busey.

-Piper Kessler is a principal at Velasquez Media and KV Works where she writes, directs, produces, and edits sound.
-She has worked on several independent, corporate and government productions.
-Production credits include the international award-winning documentary MILAGROS: MADE IN MEXICO, the short films SPIN, QUEEN OF HEARTS, THE HOODOO OF SWEET MAMA ROSA, and KEEPSAKE as well as the web series FREQUENCY, and the indie feature film HOUNDS OF DIXIE.
-Piper has won awards for her field sound work in various film productions.
-A list of her film credits can be found at IMDB/Piper Kessler.
+Piper Kessler writes, directs, produces, and edits sound for Velasquez Media and KV Works, as well as several independent, corporate, and government productions.
+Her credits include MILAGROS: MADE IN MEXICO, pieces for Feet in Two Worlds, and the award-winning short films SPIN, QUEEN OF HEARTS, THE HOODOO OF SWEET MAMA ROSA, and KEEPSAKE, and the web series FREQUENCY.
+She has won awards for her field sound work in various film productions.
+She lives in Durham, North Carolina.

 Subscribe for Updates